my leadership approach

 I've been in the field for 15+ years as a designer, a researcher, and UX manager.
 Over the years I've discovered what works and what doesn't in user experience leadership.
 Here are some of my core UX leadership principles:

 The most effective user experience teams feel empowered and are considered peers to business and technology leads.
 Effective UX teams support each other and 'own' the features they work on.
 They collaborate on design challenges with other disciplines, and they establish both a product vision as well as design standards.
 They are not wireframe, mock-up, or research factories; they are critical thinkers vital to product development.
-UX is, ultimately, a strategic discipline.
+I believe UX is, ultimately, a strategic discipline.
 To that end, I assign designers and researchers to features, work with them to set goals for those features, and let them innovate with their product teams.
+I want them to feel a sense of ownership over every aspect of the features they support.

 UX leaders need to have experience in UX research or design work; they can't be generalist managers.
 This is not to say UX leaders need to be the best researchers or designers on their team; rather, they should have experience in each aspect of UX so that they can help plan projects, hire the right talent, provide coaching and mentoring, and set up good processes to enable UX designers and researchers to be effective.
 (Turns-out managers being expert in the fields they lead tends to be good for morale too.)
 So whereas I give my teammates autonomy, I can and do support them when needed--be it about UX design, research, data analysis, proposing A/B tests, creating design strategies, working with stakeholders, or evaluating ad creative.
 I have experience with each area as an individual contributor so I understand the constraints and opportunities people on my teams face.